 So, bank is credited.

-Okay, so that's it for our lesson on the journal entry for an asset purchase!
+Okay, so that's it for our lesson on the journal entry for purchasing an asset!

 We hope this kind of transaction is a lot easier now.